 The U.S. Supreme Court has answered this question.
 It has held on multiple occasions that a sanction crosses into the sphere of criminal contempt when it exceeds that which is necessary to cure the alleged misconduct.
 See Int'l Union v.
 Bagwell, 512 U.S. 821 (1994) (discussing contempt orders); Goodyear Tire & Rubber Co. v.
 Haeger, 137 S. Ct.
 1178 (2017) (applying the same approach to excessive fee awards).
 The Court has explained that sanctions that punish conduct rather than coerce compliance are, by definition, criminal and, as in Cousins, require heightened due process protections.
 See Bagwell, 512 U.S. at 829; Honda Motor Co. v.
 Oberg, 512 U.S. 415, 432 (1994) (stating that punitive awards raise the "acute danger of arbitrary deprivation of property").
 To "level that kind of separate penalty, a court must provide procedural guarantees applicable in criminal cases, such as 'beyond a reasonable doubt' standard of proof."
-Haeger, 137 S. Ct. at 1186.
+Haeger, 137 S. Ct.

+at 1186.
 Thus, Georgia and federal law are aligned: a sanction in excess of what is needed to cure the alleged misconduct is criminal, criminal sanctions require heightened protections, and Georgia affords criminal sanctions immediate review.

-To be clear, the sanctions against Ford here cross far over the curativecriminal line.
+To be clear, the sanctions against Ford here cross far over the curative-criminal line.
 The trial court found that Ford's counsel violated its order by allegedly eliciting testimony on the use of seat belts, the cause of Plaintiffs' death, and Plaintiffs' fault regarding the accident.
 At that point, the court had statutory authority to rebuke the attorney, provide the jury with a neutralizing instruction, or declare a mistrial if the trial could not result in a fair verdict.
 See O.C.G.A. § 9-10-185 (providing for such remedies).
-The trial court declared a mistrial and used its inherent authority powers to issue compensatory sanctions to reimburse the court and Plaintiffs for the costs incurred from defense counsel's alleged misconduct.
-Specifically, the trial court charged Ford with the court's costs of empaneling the jury and indicated that it would set a hearing to determine whether to award attorneys' fees to Plaintiffs to compensate them for Ford's conduct in allegedly causing a mistrial.
-Any such recoveries must be limited to costs directly resulting from the alleged misconduct.
-These actions cured the alleged misconduct.
+The trial court declared a mistrial and invoked its inherent authority powers to issue compensatory sanctions to reimburse the court and Plaintiffs for costs incurred from the alleged misconduct.
+Specifically, the trial court charged Ford with the court's costs of empaneling the jury and indicated that it would set a hearing to determine whether to award attorneys' fees to compensate Plaintiffs for Ford's conduct in allegedly causing a mistrial.